qriosa/SParry/tutorials.md

 #### Return

 The return value is an instance of `class Class`.
-Please refer to `class Class` for details.
+Please refer to[class Result](https://github.com/LCX666/SPoon/blob/main/tutorials.md#class-result)for details.